Identify Tax-Exemption Items & Start your GST Free Businesses in India

 Reasons for GST Exemption on Goods

-Government grant GST Exemption on goods in the following cases
+The government grants GST Exemption on goods in the following cases

 • The good which is recommended by the GST council

-• Exemption considered in public interest.
+• The exemption is considered in the public interest.

 Types of GST Exemption in India